learn-co-curriculum/ios-environment-setup/readme.md

 Next comes setting up our ruby version manager.
 OS X ships with an old version of ruby and we want to seamlessly be able to move between versions.
 First, watch this short [screencast on RVM - 8 minutes](http://screencasts.org/episodes/how-to-use-rvm), read about it on [RVM](http://rvm.io) and then install rvm with:

 ```
-\curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3
+\curl -L https://get.rvm.io | bash -s stable --ruby=2.0.0
 ```

-That will install the latest stable version of RVM along with the latest stable version of ruby 1.9.3. *We won't be using Ruby 2.0 yet.* Then type `rvm use 1.9.3 --default` to make that your default ruby.
+That will install the latest stable version of RVM along with the latest stable version of ruby 2.0.0.
+Then type `rvm use 2.0.0 --default` to make that your default ruby.
 Open a new tab and try ruby -v and see if it matches the installed version of ruby.
-You can install new version of ruby with `rvm install 2.0.0` and see all installable rubies with `rvm list known`
+You can install new version of ruby with `rvm install 2.1.0` and see all installable rubies with `rvm list known`

 ## Troubleshooting RVM

 There are two main sources of problems with RVM.
 Most occur during the installing of Ruby portion.
 You might get errors regarding XCode or GCC and that generally means you need to [uninstall XCode - read the entire guide, follow all instructions](http://osxdaily.com/2012/02/20/uninstall-xcode/) and then restart your computer.
-Reinstall an up to date version of xcode and then try to install ruby again.
+Reinstall an up to date version of Xcode or the command line tools if you are on Mavericks and then try to install ruby again.

 Other issues have to do with broken homebrew installations.
 Try reinstalling homebrew with: